small-tech/site.js/README.md

 Site.js tries to seamlessly install the dependencies it needs when run.
 That said, there are certain basic components it expects on a Linux-like system.
 These are:

   - `sudo`
-  - `libcap2-bin` (we use `setcap` to escalate privileges on the binary as necessary)
-  - `bash` (on Linux, macOS, etc.)
+  - `bash` (on Linux, macOS, etc.) or `PowerShell` running under [Windows Terminal](https://github.com/Microsoft/Terminal) (on Windows 10).
+  - `wget` or `curl` (on Linux and macOS) us required to download the installation script when installing Site.js using the one-line installation command.
+On Linux, you can install either via your distribution’s package manager (e.g., `sudo apt install wget` on Ubuntu-like systems). macOS comes with curl installed.

+If it turns out that any of these prerequisites are a widespread cause of first-run woe, we can look into having them installed automatically in the future.
+Please [open an issue](https://github.com/small-tech/site.js/issues) if any of these affects you during your deployments or in everyday use.

+### Automatically-installed dependencies

 __For production use, passwordless sudo is required.__ On systems where the sudo configuration directory is set to `/etc/sudoers.d`, Site.js will automatically install this rule.
 On other systems, you might have to [set it up yourself](https://serverfault.com/questions/160581/how-to-setup-passwordless-sudo-on-linux).

-If it turns out that any of these prerequisites are a widespread cause of first-run woe, we can look into having them installed automatically in the future.
-Please [open an issue](https://github.com/small-tech/site.js/issues) if any of these affects you during your deployments or in everyday use.

-To install Site.js using the one-line installation command on Linux and macOS, you will need `wget` (or `curl`) installed to download the installation script.
-On Linux, you can install either via your distribution’s package manager (e.g., `sudo apt install wget` on Ubuntu-like systems). macOS comes with curl installed.
+__For localhost servers__, the bundled [mkcert](https://github.com/FiloSottile/mkcert) requires [certutil](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS/tools/NSS_Tools_certutil) and the [Network Security Services](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS) (NSS) dynamic libraries.
+Site.js will attempt to automatically install the required libraries using popular package managers.
+Please note that this will fail on PinePhones running UBPorts as NSS is missing from the apt package manager for that distribution.

 ## Update (as of version 12.9.5; properly functioning as of version 12.9.6)